Battle of Athens (1946): Nearby conflicts

-In adjacent Meigs County, another use of weapons to effect electoral change occurred.
+In adjacent Meigs County, a similar conflict broke out.
 On August 5, the Meigs County Election Commission certified Republican Oscar Womac as sheriff.
 Womac admitted to a reporter that he had ordered some associates to burn "a bunch of ballots".
 The ballots, he claimed, were found in the Meigs County Courthouse the previous day.
-It was reported in The Chattanooga Times that Sheriff J. T. Pettit claimed the Peakland ballot box was taken at gun-point by Womac and companions from the County Clerk's office the day before the ballot burning.
-"There was little we could do to stop him, he was armed, and the four men with him were armed", Sheriff Pettit said.
+The Chattanooga Times reported that Sheriff J. T. Pettit claimed the Peakland ballot box was taken at gunpoint by Womac and companions from the County Clerk's office the day before the ballot burning.
+"There was little we could do to stop him; he was armed, and the four men with him were armed", Sheriff Pettit said.
 In Monroe County, east of McMinn County and north of Polk County, 65-year-old county sheriff Jake Tipton was shot and killed during a dispute at the Vale precinct.

 Aftermath

 The recovered ballots certified the election of the five GI Non-Partisan League candidates.
-Among the reforms instituted was a change in the method of payment and a $5,000 salary cap for officials.
-In the initial momentum of victory, gambling houses in collusion with the Cantrell regime were raided and their operations demolished.
+Among the reforms instituted were a change in the method of payment and a $5,000 salary cap for officials.
+Gambling houses colluding with the Cantrell regime were raided and their operations demolished.
 Deputies of the prior administration resigned and were replaced.

 The ballots, when tallied, proved a landslide for the GI Non-Partisan League.
-Scores of veterans were present when Speaker of the state House of Representatives and secretary of the McMinn County election commissioners George Woods was marched into the County Courthouse under the guard of ex-GIs.
-Speaker Woods had fled after the gun battle.
+George Woods, Speaker of the state House of Representatives and secretary of the McMinn County election commissioners, was marched into the County Courthouse under the guard of ex-GIs; Woods had fled after the gun battle.
 League member Knox Henry received 2,175 votes against 1,270 for Sheriff Cantrell.
-The League also won the other races: 2,194 to 1,270 for Frank Carmichael as trustee; George Painter won the county clerk race 2,175 to 1,198; the circuit court clerk broke 2,165 to 1,197 for Charles Picket.
+The League also won the other races: Frank Carmichael won as trustee 2,194 to 1,270; George Painter won the county clerk race 2,175 to 1,198; the circuit court clerk broke 2,165 to 1,197 for Charles Picket.

-Bill White, leader of the "fighting bunch", was made a sheriff's deputy.
+White was made a sheriff's deputy.
 "They put me in as a deputy.
 Because, one of the reasons they put me in as deputies was to scare them GIs.
 (Laughs) They wanted me to control the GIs.
 Which they did—they fired into them people's houses and everything else.
 And that was my job to get out there and keep the GIs straight.
 And I did.
 I had sixteen fights in one weekend.
 Fighting GIs, keeping them from shooting them people's houses and beating up people.
 My fists got so sore I couldn't stick them in my pocket ...
 If you fight them with your fists, they had respect for you.
 But you didn't use blackjacks or guns on them.
 If you did they'd gang up on you and kill you."
-According to deputy Bill White the fee basis for deputy pay continued for four more years.
-It was only the last four years he served that he was paid a salary.